 Recombinant Media Labs

 RECOMBINANT MEDIA LABS (RML) was founded in 1991 by Naut Humon, to research and deploy the cultural qualities and artistic potential of Spatial Cinema and music mediated electro-acoustic surround sound.
 RML acts as producer, propagator, and presenter of substantive intermodal artworks for its panoramic performance platform the CineChamber.
-The Recombinant Festival is an annual autumn event series in SF that showcases international immersive residencies from RML’s nomadic network ; Co-presenters have been Gray Area and Obscura Digital.
+Recombinant Festival is an annual autumn event series in San Francisco that showcases international immersive residencies from RML’s nomadic network.
+Co-presenters have been Gray Area and Obscura Digital and now STRRR TV.